ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w8d1 - a - React - Building the Rest API.md

 IMPORTANT:
 - Initialize with `ironlauncher --auth --json`
-- Replace `COHORTNAME`

 <!-- IMPORTANT  -->
 <!-- IMPORTANT  -->
 <!-- IMPORTANT  -->

-## Part 1: intro to REST & best practices

-REST API Design Best Practices (see students portal):
-- Use lowercase letters when naming endpoints
-- Do not use underscores ( _ ), use hyphens (-)
-- Use nouns instead of verbs in endpoint paths
-- Use HTTP verbs to indicate the action (GET, POST, PUT, DELETE)
-- Handle errors uniformly and respond with standard HTTP status codes

 ## If dependencies missing...